 Don’t read your opening submissions.
 You should aim to create eye contact with each member of the tribunal – you are seeking to develop a rapport with the tribunal.
 Don’t keep all your folders on the desk top between you and the tribunal – it creates a barrier between you and the tribunal and makes it harder for you to read the tribunal.

 It’s okay to summarise.
 Most tribunals will have spent considerable time preparing for a hearing and will have read all the submissions and key documents.
-Where that’s the case, it’s sufficient to summarise succinctly the factual background and legal arguments.
-Listen to the questions from the tribunal and be ready to change your proposed order of submissions and be flexible – you should engage in an interactive discussion, not a soliloquy.
+If that is the case, it’s sufficient to summarise succinctly the factual background and legal arguments.
+Listen to the questions from the tribunal and be flexible – be ready to change your proposed order of submissions.
+You should engage in an interactive discussion, not a soliloquy.

 Be disciplined in deciding which documents should be included in the hearing bundles and particularly what should be included in a core bundle.
 Work with your counterparty to ensure there is no duplication and have an agreed index.– Juliet Blanch, Arbitration Chambers